MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-2-1-release.md

 - Apps (limited), including Microsoft Viva
 - Support for multiple work (or school) accounts (exclusively available in New Teams!)

-**What is still pending:**

-- Calls to and from telephone numbers, also known as the public switched telephone network (PSTN)
-- When a meeting starts, you won’t receive a notification with an option to join
+Teams is still working on adding features including support for Mac and web browsers.
+Currently you can't make calls to and from telephone numbers, also known as the public switched telephone network (PSTN).
+When a meeting starts, you won’t receive a notification with an option to join
-- Some advanced meeting features, like breakout rooms
-- Slash commands (For example " /chat")
-- You can’t update your notification settings from within the app—you’ll be directed to Windows settings
+You can’t update your notification settings from within the app—you’ll be directed to Windows settings
-- Support for Mac and web browsers

 ## Chat